-- A room number (contact the airline and provide them with this after you have checked in to your hotel).
+A room number (contact the airline and provide them with this after you have checked in to your hotel).

-Before you leave the airport, make sure you’re provided with a reference number and a means of checking the status of your lost baggage.
-Some airlines provide an online system whilst other provide a phone number you can call to receive updates.
+> Before you leave the airport, make sure you’re provided with a reference number and a means of checking the status of your lost baggage.
+Some airlines provide an online system whilst others provide a phone number you can call to receive updates.

-Under normal circumstances, the airline will bring your baggage to your hotel room when it is found.
-They also tend to reimburse you for any expenses caused by the loss or the delay (ensure you keep your receipts).
+> Under normal circumstances, the airline will bring your baggage to your hotel room when it is found.
+They also tend to reimburse expenses associated with the loss or delay (ensure you keep your receipts).

-However, in many cases, particularly during Hajj, pilgrims are generally inconvenienced with having to go back to the airport to collect baggage.
+> However, in many cases, particularly during Hajj, pilgrims are generally inconvenienced with having to go back to the airport to collect baggage.
 This can be very difficult, particularly if you’re in Madinah and your baggage is in Jeddah, 450 kilometres (280 miles) away.
 Sometimes, pilgrims don’t receive their baggage until after Hajj.

-Here are some tips to prevent baggage being lost:
+> Here are some tips to prevent baggage being lost: